View Categories

 • Webcam capture – the capture of the webcam on the device. (access must be preconfigured in the admin console).

-This feature uses a variety of information gathered from Shield to determine if the identity of the denoted user and the user actually using the device at hand match (particularly Chromebooks assigned to a certain user).
+This feature uses a variety of information gathered from Shield to determine if the identity of the denoted user and the user using the device at hand match (particularly Chromebooks assigned to a certain user).

 • Notification interval – Time interval in minutes after which the notification about subsequent rule violations by the user will be sent.
 If empty, the default value will be used.